 If you need help with a telescope project, need to clean or align your optics, or just want to talk about telescopes, come to the workshop.
 Activities include telescope building from scratch or a kit, telescope setup, cleaning, aligning, adjustment, and help using your telescope.

-Slides from November Meeting
+Slides from Our General Meeting